BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 ##### `let notify: Arc::new(Notify::new());`
 Notify can be used to control the message flow in backtesting, it is not currently implemented in live handlers.
-It is used to sync the historical engine with the strategy event loop.
-It might not be needed by the end of development but it helps to debug issues.
+It is used to sync the historical engine with the strategy event loop when developing.
+It doesn't seem to be needed at the moment and It might not be needed by the end of development but it helps to debug issues.

 ```rust
 use std::time::Duration;